Introduction to GSAS Admissions

 Applicants may submit the application up until 11:59 p.m. of the day on which their program's application deadline falls.

 All students must provide written consent to participate in a verification process of all academic, professional, and reference information provided during their application process.
 All students must sign and date an authorization and release form to conduct the verification process.
-The link to do so will be provided once the student has formally accepted our offer of admission.
+The link to do so will be provided in the online application; submission of the release form is required before an application may be submitted.

 In order to receive a degree from a particular program, applicants must be formally admitted to that program.